swiftlang/swift-evolution/proposals/nnnn-nil-values-for-objective-c-primitives.md

                                      error:(out NSError * _Nullable *)error;
 ```

-Here, the first thing the developer sees is that `0` is a null value upon return, and the Swift compiler will treat it as an `Int`, forcing the developer to handle `nil` cases.
+Here, the first thing the developer sees is that `0` is a null value upon return, and the Swift compiler will treat it as an `Int?`, forcing the developer to handle `nil` cases.

 This would work with existing constants, as with `UIApplication`’s handling of background task identifiers: